matthajec/netflix-clone/README.md

 ## How I improved on the tutorial
 * Added PropTypes
-* Various minor styling improvements, such as impoving contrast by darkening backgrounds with CSS and stopping elements links that change size on hover from shifting other elements.
+* Various minor styling improvements, such as impoving contrast by darkening backgrounds with CSS and stopping elements that change font sizes on hover from shifting other elements.
 * Made the HTML slightly more semantic
 * Added some animations
 * Improving accessibility, adding alts to all images and labels or aria-labels to all inputs.